matallui/artico/README.md

 Artico is a flexible set of libraries that help you create your own WebRTC-based solutions.
 It uses a `RTCPeerConnection` abstraction similar to [simple-peer], in order to maintain each individual peer-to-peer connection, while providing integrated signaling (via [Socket.io]), all via simple APIs.

-> **Warning**
-> This is a work-in-progress.
-Feel free to leave feature suggestions, submit PRs or create issues you may find.

 ## Motivation

 WebRTC as a technology has grown significantly in the past few years, making it more and more appealing.